LaineySG/cipherPyTool/README.md

-This is a python version of my cipher tool, with more ciphers than the rust counterpart, but without brute forcing functionality.
+This is a python version of my cipher tool.
+During development I switched to rust for its speed and security.
+This python version doesn't have a GUI or bruteforcing capabilities.